-This article explores the markets of Thailand, from Bangkok to Chiang Mai, where from morning to night you can find everything from flowers and fruit, to antiques and handicrafts, not to mention delicious food stalls and a taste of everyday Thai life.
+Discover the markets in Thailand, from Bangkok to Chiang Mai, where from morning to night you can find everything from flowers and fruit, to antiques and handicrafts, not to mention delicious food stalls and a taste of everyday Thai life.

 The markets of Thailand are legendary – not just for their affordable gifts, but because they allow visitors to get a taste of the real Thailand life experience.
-With cheap flights to Bangkok readily available, a visit to Thailand’s marketplaces provides an affordable way to experience Thai culture.
 Here are some of the markets you should look out for when you visit Bangkok and Chiang Mai;

-Located near Wat Pho temple, the incredible array of flowers, fruit and vegetables makes Pat Klong Talat one of Bangkok’s finest fresh markets – this one is sure to tantalise the senses.
+Located near Wat Pho temple, the incredible array of flowers, fruit and vegetables makes Pat Khlong Talat one of Bangkok’s finest fresh markets – this one is sure to tantalise the senses.

 Nong Khai –Tha Sadet Market